jintonic/gears/examples/output/README.md

 ### Process id

-The physics process generating each step point is saved in a variable `pro[n]`, where `n` is the index of the step point.
+The physics process generating each step point is saved in a variable `pro[i]`, where `i` is the index of the step point.
 It equals to (process type) * 1000 + (sub type).
 The Process types are defined in G4ProcessType.hh, sub types are defined in G4HadronicProcessType.hh, G4DecayProcessType.hh, G4EmProcessSubType.hh,  G4TransportationProcessType.hh, G4FastSimulationProcessType.hh, G4OpProcessSubType.hh, etc. They can be found in <http://www-geant4.kek.jp/lxr/find?string=Type.hh>.

 - less than 1000: not defined
 - 1000 to 2000: transportation